servicetitan/Stl.Fusion.Samples/docs/tutorial/Part01.md

-`IServiceCollection.AttributeBased().AddServicesFrom(...)` finds every type decorated with `Stl.DependencyInjection.ServiceAttributeBase` descendant and runs `[attribute].Register` method to ensure the type gets property registered as a service.
+`IServiceCollection.AttributeBased().AddServicesFrom(...)` finds every type decorated with `Stl.DependencyInjection.ServiceAttributeBase` descendant and runs `[attribute].Register(type)` method on it to register a service based on the current type.

 As you might guess, `ServiceAttributeBase` is an abstract class, the actual registration process is implemented by its descendants (you can